 - Specifications: To avoid vibration and reliability problems, include a specification for pulsation/vibration study with the compressor package bid documents.

 - Operating Conditions.
-Include all anticipated operating conditions in design scope.
-This can avoid future vibration problems.
+Include all anticipated operating conditions in design scope to help avoid future vibration problems.

 - Pressure Drop.
 Ensure your pulsation consultant is compliant to API 618 (5th edition).
 This includes accurate predictions of static and dynamic pressure drop throughout the compressor package.